Probing Quantum Curves and Transitions in 5d SQFTs via Defects and Blowup Equations: Codimension-2 defects and Hanany-Witten transitions

 \subsection{Blowup equations for codimension-2 defects}

-We now generalize the blowup equation in the presence of codimension-2 defects.
-Suppose a codimension-2 defect is placed in $ z_2=0 $ plane inside $ \mathbb{C}^2 $ and stretched along the time circle $ S^1 $.
+We now generalize the blowup equation in the presence of codimension-2 defects.\footnote{See \cite{Nekrasov:2020qcq,Jeong:2020uxz} for 4d cases.} Suppose a codimension-2 defect is placed in $ z_2=0 $ plane inside $ \mathbb{C}^2 $ and stretched along the time circle $ S^1 $.
 In the blowup geometry $ \hat{\mathbb{C}}^2 $, it is natural to consider the defect located at $ z_2=0 $ plane and do not contact with the south pole of the $ \mathbb{P}^1 $, as in Figure~\ref{fig:blowupD}.
 Blowdown of the 2-sphere $ \mathbb{P}^1 $ recovers the original defect at $ z_2=0 $ plane.

 Let us denote a partition function in the presence of such a codimension-2 defect in 5d field theories as $ \Psi = \Psi(\phi,m,x,\epsilon_1,\epsilon_2) $, where $ x $ is the defect parameter.
 This partition function counts BPS bound states to the surface defect operator.
 It admits an index form